RyanC-95/Reforged-Progression/README.md

 ## Diamond & Netherite

-- Mining Diamond Ore now drops 1 Echo Shard (Fortune has no effect).
-Smelt the Echo Shard in a furnace or blasting furnace to obtain a Diamond.

-- Mining Ancient Debris without Silk Touch now drops 1 Netherite Scrap (Fortune has no effect).

 - The vanilla method of upgrading from Diamond to Netherite has been disabled.

 - Netherite gear must now be crafted like Diamond gear, but the tools requires Blaze Rods instead of sticks.